Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Anisotropy Analysis

-Furthermore, we conducd RANS to assess how accurate the leading-order eddy viscosity performs for the RANS prediction.
+To assess this conclusion quantitatively we next obtain the RANS solution using the measured $D^0_{2121}$ to examine how accurate the leading-order eddy viscosity performs for the prediction of the mean velocity profile.
 Since the prediction of the mean channel flow only requires one component in the Reynolds stress, we conduct the RANS simulation using $D^0_{2121}$ and compare the predicted solution with that of the DNS.
-As shown in Figure~\ref{fig:rans}, the MFM-based leading-order RANS solution predicts the real solution very accurately with an accuracy of 98.5\%.
-The accuracy is computed with mean absolute error $\left(U_1^{\mathrm{DNS}}-U_1^{\mathrm{MFM}}\right)/U_1^{\mathrm{DNS}}$ integrated over $x_2$, where $U_1^{\mathrm{DNS}}$ is the streamwise velocity from DNS and $U_1^{\mathrm{MFM}}$ is the streamwise velocity predicted from RANS using MFM-measured eddy viscosity $D^0_{2121}$.
-This highly accurate RANS prediction indicates that the nature of the channel flow is highly local and the RANS solution of this flow can be predicted using the leading-order approximation.
+As shown in Figure~\ref{fig:rans}, the MFM-based leading-order RANS solution predicts the DNS solution very accurately with an accuracy of 99\%.
+The accuracy is computed with max absolute error $\max\left(U_1^{\mathrm{DNS}}-U_1^{\mathrm{MFM}}\right)/\max\left(U_1^{\mathrm{DNS}}\right)$, where $U_1^{\mathrm{DNS}}$ is the streamwise velocity from DNS and $U_1^{\mathrm{MFM}}$ is the streamwise velocity predicted from RANS using MFM-measured eddy viscosity $D^0_{2121}$. \corr{The accuracy of this local RANS prediction indicates that the mean momentum mixing in the turbulent channel flow might be local.
+To assess this conclusion with more certainty we will later directly examine the nonlocality of the eddy viscosity kernel.}

-The parallel flows like a channel flow have only one velocity gradient, the wall-normal gradient of streamwise velocity, active and therefore anisotropy is not important since the problem is statistically one-dimensional.
-On top of that, MFM revealed that the response of the Reynolds stress to this velocity gradient is highly local in the channel flow.
-We conclude that the isotropic and leading-order (local) eddy viscosity is sufficient for the parallel flows.
-This is also expected from the current RANS models with the Boussinesq approximation where they predict the parallel flow with high accuracy.

-However, for flows with spatially developing boundary layers, the velocity gradients in other directions start to have finite values.
-This leads to additional Reynolds stresses, meaning that we need to consider anisotropy as well.
-This is where MFM becomes a truly powerful tool.
-MFM can quantify the anisotropic eddy viscosity tensor of the channel flow.